pixelamp1/pixelamp1.github.io/readme.md

 - Updated. (usually..)
 - Cool lookin'

-*if you want your game removed, let me know!*
+*if you want your game removed/have any copyright issues, let me know!*

 ![icon](favicon.ico)